 The annuitant is entitled to have such a security as will make it practically certain that the annuity will be fully paid4.
-Where the court is administering an estate subject to a life annuity charged on income, and the testator's will contains no provision for setting aside a fund to
+Where the court is administering an estate subject to a life annuity charged on income, and the testator's will contains no

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.